justindujardin/mathy/website/docs/examples/heuristics.md

 ## Overview

-Before we get started, let's review how mathy core works
+Before we get started, let's review how mathy core works.

-1. "4x + 2x" is broken into a list of token, roughly one per character in the input
+1. "4x + 2x" is broken into a list of tokens, roughly one per character in the input
 2. The list of tokens is then parsed into a binary tree structure that can be evaluated and transformed
 3. Rules are applied that make changes to the tree structures

-We'll use the `ExpressionParser` class to parse the inputs to trees, and some basic built-in rules from `mathy_core.rules`
+We'll use the `ExpressionParser` class to parse the inputs to trees and some basic built-in rules from `mathy_core.rules`

 ```python